“26. Temple Recommends,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 One full year has passed since their confirmation.

 They feel a desire to receive and honor temple covenants throughout their lives.

 In addition, a man must hold the Melchizedek Priesthood before receiving his endowment.
 For information about members preparing to receive their own endowment, see 25.2.8.
 For information about who may receive the endowment, see 27.2.1.

-New members who are worthy should be issued a limited-use recommend to perform baptisms and confirmations for the dead (see 26.4.2).
+New members who are worthy should be issued a temple recommend for proxy baptisms and confirmations only (see 26.4.2).

 Before a young missionary serving away from home completes his or her service, the mission president conducts a temple recommend interview.
 If the missionary is worthy, he issues a recommend.
 The mission president dates and activates the recommend so it expires three months from the date the missionary returns home.

 The bishop interviews returned missionaries to issue a new temple recommend near the end of the three-month expiration period.
 In urgent cases when the bishop is unavailable, he may authorize one of his counselors to conduct these interviews.